Maria Fitzherbert: Relationship with George

-During the first few years of his reign as King George IV, he turned violently against Fitzherbert and several of his former associates.
+During the first few years of his reign as King George IV, he turned violently against Fitzherbert and several former associates.
 Whenever he mentioned her name it was "with feelings of disgust and horror", claiming that their union "was an artificial marriage ... just to satisfy her; that it was no marriage – for there could be none without a licence or some written document."
-Fitzherbert was in possession of documents and after their final break her demands for her annuity payments were often accompanied by veiled threats to go public with her papers if she did not receive the funds.
+Fitzherbert had documents, and after their final break, her demands for her annuity payments were often accompanied by veiled threats to go public with her papers if she did not receive the funds.
 In June 1830, when the King was dying, he eagerly seized her "get well soon" letter and, after reading it, placed it under his pillow.
 Fitzherbert – who had no idea just how ill he was – was deeply hurt that he had never replied to her final letter.
 However, before dying, the King asked to be buried with Fitzherbert's eye miniature around his neck, which was done.

 Following the death of George IV on 26 June 1830, it was discovered that he had kept all of Fitzherbert's letters, and steps were taken to destroy them.
 Fitzherbert told George IV's brother, King William IV, about their marriage and showed him the document in her possession.
 He "begged her to accept the title of Duchess, but she refused, asking only permission to wear widow's weeds and to dress her servants in royal livery".

 Death

 Architect William Porden designed Steine House, on the west side of Old Steine in Brighton, for Fitzherbert.
-She lived there from 1804 until her death in 1837.
+She lived there from 1804 until she died in 1837.
 She was buried at St John the Baptist's Church, Brighton, a church built largely with her funds.
 The memorial sculpture in the nave shows her wearing three wedding rings.